phinion8/phinion8/README.md

 - 👋 Hi, I’m Priyanshu Verma @phinion8
-- 👀 I’m interested in mobile app development and learning new things in the field of tech...
+- 👀 I’m interested in mobile app development and learning new things in the tech field...
 - 🌱 I’m currently pursuing B.Tech(CSE)...
 - 📫 How to reach me priyanshu831780@gmail.com...